 Distal symmetric polyneuropathy (DSP) is the most common form of peripheral neuropathy in diabetic patients, and also the most common form worldwide.
 DSP is a major risk factor in foot ulceration and eventual limb amputation.
 Neuropathy, sensory loss, and distal weakness are major risk factors for falls, and the confluence of these findings in patients with DSP increases the fall risk sevenfold.
 For these reasons, DSP is a significant cause of disability and reduced quality of life.
 Neuropathy may progress even in patients who achieve excellent glycemic control.
 Additional risk factors for neuropathy in diabetic patients, independent of glucose control, include obesity and dyslipidemia.

 Typical findings in DSP are chronic, distal, symmetric, sensory predominant, and very painful.
 DSP can cause a variety of positive and negative symptoms or it can be asymptomatic.
 Positive symptoms include prickling, tingling, or burning.
 Negative symptoms consist of sensory loss or numbness.
 Severe neuropathy can result in painless injury.
 Pain is length dependent and involves the feet, toes, calves, and hands.
-Pain is worse with walking but is most severe at night, often leading ...
+Pain is worse with walking but is most severe at ...